Hedge fund billionaire to Murdoch: Give Comcast a chance

 Sir Christopher Hohn, whose funds control about 7% of Fox (FOXA) shares, disagrees with Murdoch's view that a Comcast (CMCSA) deal presents a higher regulatory risk than a deal with Disney (DIS).

 "We will be strongly motivated by the deal that offers the highest price and we will encourage other shareholders to do the same," Hohn wrote in a letter to Murdoch on Thursday.
-Fox did not immediately respond to a request for comment.
+Fox declined to comment.

 The letter was first reported by the Financial Times.